-- 1. Grasp forward end of endshield (C) and pull open until support (B) engages and holds endshield in open position. - 2.
+- 1. Lower header to ground, shut down engine, and remove key from ignition. - 2.
+Grasp the forward end of endshield (C) and pull it open until support (B) engages and holds the endshield in an open position. - 3.
 Remove nut (A) securing support (B) to endshield (C), and move support (B) off the bolt.